Tutorial: Microsoft Entra SSO integration with JIRA SAML SSO by Microsoft

 On the “Create new user” dialog page, perform the following steps:

 a.
 In the Email address textbox, type the email address of user like B.firstname.lastname@example.org.

 b.
 In the Full Name textbox, type full name of the user like B.Simon.

 c.
 In the Username textbox, type the email of user like B.email@example.com.

 d.
 In the Password textbox, type the password of user.

 e.
 Click Create user.

-Click on Test this application in Azure portal.
-This will redirect to JIRA SAML SSO by Microsoft Sign-on URL where you can initiate the login flow.
+Click on Test this application, this will redirect to JIRA SAML SSO by Microsoft Sign-on URL where you can initiate the login flow.

 Go to JIRA SAML SSO by Microsoft Sign-on URL directly and initiate the login flow from there.